Xceptance/xlt-documentation/content/en/xtc/015-load-testing/20-quick-start.md

 ### Create a Report

 XTC will automatically download test results and [create a report](../../../load-testing/manual/320-test-evaluation/) at the end of the load test.
 These will be available in the _Results_ and the _Reports_ tabs.
 Both will be available as compressed archives ready for download if you need them on your local machine.
-All generated reports will be available inside XTC to browse and evaluate them, and XTC can also generate a link for public sharing (you can adjust when this link is supposed to expire).
+All generated reports will be available inside XTC to browse and evaluate them, and XTC can also generate a link for public sharing (you can adjust when this link is supposed to expire on creating a share link, or configure this [globally for the whole project](../../010-xtc-basics/#project-configuration)).

 While the test is still running you can also generate [intermediate reports](../../../load-testing/manual/320-test-evaluation/#intermediate-results) by clicking _Generate Intermediate Report_ on top of the load test contents.